pezza3434/PersonalSite/_posts/2016-05-5-Announcing-event-calendar-app.markdown

 I find it hard to say whether or not it was a success.

 In many ways it was a success.
-It was moderately well received on product hunt (link) and even featured on their front page.
+It was moderately well received on [product hunt](https://www.producthunt.com/tech/horu) and even featured on their front page.
 This alone resulted in over 150+ signups and around 10,000 ‘ratings’ (on the app you rate peoples faces, guessing their age), in only a few days.

 People seemed to enjoy using it, and people were continually signing up.
 All good then right?

 Unfortunately, I was pouring **hundreds of hours** into the project for what seemed like very little gain.

 As you may know yourself, once you get past the excitement of a new project, they become increasingly difficult to continue and complete.
-I wrote about this before (link), and this is probably a reason why most side projects don’t see the light of day.
+I wrote about this before [here](http://alexperry.io/personal/2015/06/08/finishing-is-hard.html), and this is probably a reason why most side projects don’t see the light of day.

 I wanted to build something that had the potential to sustain itself (monetarily) and maybe even sustain me one day.
 Unfortunately I didn’t see that in the future of Horu and my motivation for the project soon disappeared.